 Not only are their toxic tentacles a hazard to beachgoers, but their increased presence suggests that the balance of the marine ecosystem has become drastically imbalanced.
 Marine biologists worry that more jellyfishes are a sign that biodiversity in the ocean is disappearing and being replaced by brainless, spineless, stinging jellies.

 Though they can be beautiful, their ominous presence should be taken as a warning sign that we need to improve our ocean health.
-This can be done by halting overfishing, preventing the acceleration of ocean heating by abandoning fossil fuels, and amping up conservation efforts before it’s too late.
+This can be done by halting overfishing, preventing the acceleration of ocean heating by abandoning fossil fuels, and amping up conservation efforts before itโs too late.

-I’m Jessica (She/Her).
-Originally from Bermuda, I moved to London to get a Master’s degree in Media & Communications and now write for Thred to spread the word about positive social change, specifically ocean health and marine conservation.
-You can also find me dipping my toes into other subjects like pop culture, health, wellness, style, and beauty.
+Iโm Jessica (She/Her).
+I’m the Deputy Editor & Content Partnership Manager at Thred.
+Originally from the island of Bermuda, I specialise in writing about ocean health and marine conservation, but you can also find me delving into pop culture, health and wellness, plus sustainability in the beauty and fashion industries.
 Follow me on Twitter, LinkedIn and drop me some ideas/feedback via email.

 We use cookies to ensure that we give you the best experience on our website.
 If you continue to use this site we will assume that you are happy with it.Ok